 A Google search by a prospective juror was the issue in a recent decision from the South Dakota Supreme Court.
 It’s one example of how the internet is impacting our legal system.

-In Russo vs. Takata Corporation and TK Holdings, Inc. 2009 SD 83, a sixteen-year Natasha was driving her mother’s 1996 Geo Tracker with her then ten-year old sister, Jessica.
-While traveling on Highway 385 near Hill City, the vehicle crossed the centerline, traveled back into its lane of traffic, slid sideways off the shoulder of the road and rolled almost three times down a steep ravine before hitting a tree.
+In Russo vs. Takata Corporation and TK Holdings, Inc. 2009 SD 83, a sixteen-year Natasha was driving her mother’s 1996 Geo Tracker with her then ten-year-old sister, Jessica.
+While traveling on Highway 385 near Hill City, the vehicle crossed the centerline, traveled back into its lane of traffic, slid sideways off the shoulder of the road, and rolled almost three times down a steep ravine before hitting a tree.

 Natasha was thrown across the front seat and partially ejected from the vehicle, being pinned under the Tracker.
 She died at the scene.
 Jessica was thrown into the back seat but was not physically injured.

-The mother of Natasha and Jessica – the Plaintiff – bought suit against General Motors Corporation, Suzuki Motor Corporation, and the seat belt and buckle manufacturer Takat Corporation and its American Subsidiary, TK Holdings, Inc. She claimed both girls were buckled into their seat belts before the crash and that the seat belts simultaneously unlatched to to inertial forces.
+The mother of Natasha and Jessica – the Plaintiff – bought suit against General Motors Corporation, Suzuki Motor Corporation, and the seat belt and buckle manufacturer Takat Corporation and its American Subsidiary, TK Holdings, Inc. She claimed both girls were buckled into their seat belts before the crash and that the seat belts simultaneously unlatched to inertial forces.

 Plaintiff claimed that the seat belts unlatched because they were defective and unreasonably dangerous and negligently designed.
-The manufacturer defended on the theory that the girls did not buckle their seat belts before the crash and that Natasha failed to maintain control of the vehicle.
+The manufacturer defended the theory that the girls did not buckle their seat belts before the crash and that Natasha failed to maintain control of the vehicle.

 Prior to trial, prospective jurors received a summons and a questionnaire.
-Prospective juror Flyn did not recognize the Takata name so wondered “what they did.”
-Flynn conducted two Google searches: (1) his search term was “Takata” and it took Flynn to its home page that revealed it “was a seat belt and airbag manufacturer;” and (2) the second search term was “TK Holdings” which revealed it “was the American subsidiary of Takta.”
+Prospective juror Flynn did not recognize the Takata name so wondered “what they did.”
+Flynn conducted two Google searches: (1) his search term was “Takata” and it took Flynn to its home page that revealed it “was a seat belt and airbag manufacturer;” and (2) the second search term was “TK Holdings” which revealed it “was the American subsidiary of Takata.”

-During jury selection, prospective jurors were asked by plaintiff’s counsel whether they have ever heard of Takata before arriving at court.
+During jury selection, prospective jurors were asked by the plaintiff’s counsel whether they have ever heard of Takata before arriving at court.
 No one, including Flynn, responded positively.

 During deliberations on the issue of whether Takata had notice of any defects prior to this incident, juror Flynn told another juror that he had conducted a Google search and learned that Takata manufactured seatbelts and airbags.
 Flynn also said he did not find any lawsuits during his search.
 Another juror told juror Flynn that jurors were not to take into account outside information.
 Flynn tried to retract what he had said, but attention had been drawn to the exchange.
 Three other jurors heard the exchange which lasted three to five minutes.